The most significant cause of delay for children needing adoption is the length of time it takes for cases to be completed in court.

 The average time taken to complete care proceedings in the cases inspectors examined was almost 14 months.

-The report also found that although there were some delays caused by issues such as a lack of suitable adopters or weak planning, these were generally not as significant as those caused earlier by delays in initiating and concluding care proceedings.
+The Right on time report also found that although there were some delays caused by issues such as a lack of suitable adopters or weak planning, these were generally not as significant as those caused earlier by delays in initiating and concluding care proceedings.

 Deputy Chief Inspector, John Goldup said: